 The PS-6 attaches to the front of the bellows and holds slides for duplication.
 They sell for $60-$100 on eBay.

 There is a slot in the front of the PS-6 that will allow the digitization of 35mm negative film.

 If you want to “scan” film with a digital camera, look into the Nikon ES-2.
 It attaches to the front of a macro lens.
 No bellows required.

 Double cable releases make automatic stopping down of a lens on the bellows possible.
 One of the cables attaches to the camera, and the other to the bellows.

-Reversing lenses often produces sharper images than adding extension.
-BR-2 and BR-2A reversing rings have a lens mount on one side and 52mm threads on the other.
+Reversing lenses often produces sharper images at high magnification than adding additional extension.
+The BR-2 and BR-2A reversing rings have a lens mount on one side and 52mm threads on the other.